Skip to main content

 The National Institute for Health and Care Excellence (NICE) has guidelines on when cancer should be suspected.
 They recommend you should have a chest X-ray within two weeks if you're over 40 and have two symptoms out of cough, shortness of breath, tiredness, chest pain, weight loss or loss of appetite.

 If you're over 40 and have ever smoked, just one of these symptoms should trigger a referral for chest X-ray.
-However, be aware that the proviso is that the symptoms should be unexplained - so having a cough for a week or two accompanied by other symptoms of infection with a virus (runny nose, fever, etc) doesn't raise the same alarm bells.
+However, this is only if the symptoms are unexplained.
+For example, having a cough for a week or two accompanied by other symptoms of infection with a virus - such as a runny nose or fever - does not raise the same alarm bells.

 Trust your pharmacist

 Most coughs that accompany a cold will settle in one to two weeks.
 It's not uncommon to be infected with more than one virus at the same time, so symptoms may overlap and last longer from start to finish.
-They're almost all caused by viruses, so antibiotics don't do any good at all.
-In fact, we can't 'cure' them, but there are a lot of things that you can do to help relieve the symptoms.
+They're almost all caused by viruses, so antibiotics do not do any good at all.
+In fact, we can't cure them, but there are a lot of things that you can do to help relieve the symptoms.

-Your pharmacist is the expert here - they can advise you on all sorts of remedies, depending on what combination of symptoms you have.
-For instance, with a chesty cough you bring up yellow or green phlegm or mucus, while a dry, tickly cough usually doesn't come with any sputum.
+Your pharmacist can advise you on all sorts of remedies, depending on what combination of symptoms you have.
+For instance, with a chesty cough you bring up yellow or green phlegm or mucus, while a dry, tickly cough usually doesn't come with any phlegm.

 Are you protected against flu?